buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ### Translator {#sec:poc_translator}

-The translator is the part of the POC that performs the modification of HTTP headers per request.
-Since the intermediate DSL is not implemented in the POC, the translator converts an access token to static basic authentication credentials.
+The translator is the part of the PoC that performs the modification of HTTP headers per request.
+Since the intermediate DSL is not implemented in the PoC, the translator converts an access token to static basic authentication credentials.
 If any error occurs or the translator call exceeds ten seconds, Envoy returns a HTTP 403 Forbidden message by default.
 The source code is on GitHub: <https://github.com/WirePact/poc-demo-translator>.

 ![Communication with an Invalid Access Token](diagrams/sequences/translator-poc-process-403.puml){#fig:poc_translator_403}